Pupil Premium Grant 2016-17

 Total Amount Delegated to this school £13,620 in 2015-16

 Pupil Premium Funding is used to fund the following:

-One to One and Small Group Tuition - A teacher is employed by the school in a part time capacity to run extra tuition for pupils who are falling behind in their progress in Mathematics and Literacy.
-These children are identified via termly assessments by class teachers.
+- One to One and Small Group Tuition - extra tuition for pupils who are at risk of falling behind in their progress in Mathematics, reading and writing.

-The school organises a wealth of extended school clubs and additional activities, children who attract this funding are able to take up these opportunities at no cost.
+The school organises a wealth of extended school clubs and additional activities, such as music tuition, Chess, workshops children who attract this funding are able to take up these opportunities at no cost.

 The funding is also used for any update training for the above members of staff.